copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Mold grows on corpses roughly 5% of the time rather than 50%.
 - When a container is polymorphed, its contents are spilled out rather than silently deleted.
+- Anaraxis the Black wears a cloak of magic resistance.

 ### Interface changes